Laurent Sequences, Extended Rota Algebras and Categorical Discretization of Dynamical Systems: Acknowledgment

 \section{Acknowledgment}

-The research of M.A.R. and P.T. has been partly supported by the Universidad Complutense de Madrid (Spain) under the grant PR12/24-31565.

-The research of P. T. has also been supported by the Severo Ochoa Programme for Centres of Excellence in R\&D (CEX2019-000904-S), Ministerio de Ciencia, Innovaci\'{o}n y Universidades y Agencia Estatal de Investigaci\'on, Spain.
+The research of M.A.R. and P.T. has been supported by the Project PID2024-156610NB-I00 of Ministerio de Ciencia, Innovaci\'on y Universidades.
+P.T. has also been supported by the Severo Ochoa Programme for Centres of Excellence in R\&D (CEX-2023-001347-S), Ministerio de Ciencia, Innovaci\'{o}n y Universidades y Agencia Estatal de Investigaci\'on, Spain.
 P.T. is a member of the Gruppo Nazionale di Fisica Matematica (GNFM) of the Istituto Nazionale di Alta Matematica (INdAM).